nicrie/nicrie.github.io/_code/xmca.md

 ### Magnitude spectrum of PCs
 The analysis of the magnitude spectrum of the PCs is an integral part of the complex MCA.
 Because only if the energy of the mode is concentrated in a relatively narrow frequency range, the phase can be easily converted into a time shift.
 If this is given, then in principle not only phase-shifted but also time-shifted signals can be determined.

 In this sense, complex MCA is particularly suitable in cases where solar, seasonal, or lunar cycles are to be studied.
-Unfortunately, this is not always the case in many climate system applications.
+Unfortunately, this is not always the case and many processes in the climate system are in fact a mixture of very different frequencies.

 Nevertheless, complex MCA does not hurt.
 Even in the case of very broadband modes, in-phase (correlated) and out-of-phase (anti-correlated) signals can always be interpreted in terms of a standard MCA.